Thank you for your interest in Lincoln Memorial University-DeBusk College of Osteopathic

 Step 1 - Complete the AACOMAS Application

 LMU-DCOM participates in a centralized application service, the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
 The American Association of Colleges of Osteopathic Medicine (AACOM) offers prospective students a convenient, centralized on-line application service for accredited osteopathic medical schools.
-Through AACOMAS applicants can file one electronic application.
+Through AACOMAS, applicants can file one electronic application.
 AACOMAS then verifies and distributes the information to each of the colleges designated by the applicant.
-AACOMAS can be reached at www.aacom.org or AACOMAS, 5550 Friendship Boulevard, Suite 310, Chevy Chase, MD 20815-7231.
+Applicants can reach AACOMAS at www.aacom.org or AACOMAS, 5550 Friendship Boulevard, Suite 310, Chevy Chase, MD 20815-7231.

-For AACOMAS application questions or assistance, please view Contacting Customer Service which includes contact information, instructions, and other important details.
+For AACOMAS application questions or assistance, please view application instructions which includes contact information, instructions, and other important details.

 Step 2 - Complete the Supplemental Application for LMU-DCOM:

-For your convenience, you should complete this through AACOMAS under custom questions.
-The deadline for the AACOMAS application, supplemental application, and supporting documentation is March 15, 2019.
+When you complete the supplemental application, you will need to pay the LMU-DCOM $50 supplemental institutional processing fee.
+The deadline for the AACOMAS application, supplemental application, supplemental institutional processing fee, and supporting documentation is March 15, 2020.

 Step 3 - Submit Medical College Admissions Test (MCAT) scores

-All candidates must submit their most recent scores on the Medical College Admission Test (MCAT).
-Scores from test dates prior to May 2015 will not be considered.
+All candidates must submit their official scores on the Medical College Admission Test (MCAT).
+Scores from test dates prior to May 2016 will not be considered.
 These scores need to be reported and verified on your AACOMAS application.